DigForASPFramework/sts-tai-ontology/README.md

 ## Overview

-This repository hosts the Socio-technical Trustworthy Systems Ontology, implemented in Web Protege.
+This repository will host the Socio-technical Trustworthy Systems Ontology, implemented in Web Protege.
 The ontology represents stakeholders and their relationships within socio-technical environments, interconnected with the internal and external lifecycles of AI systems.

 ## Authors

 - The authors of the ontology are currently anonymous as the paper describing the ontology is under review.
 - Authorship will be disclosed upon publication.

+## Taxonomy and Relations

+- The ontology will be shared after paper publication.

 ## Ontology Metrics